"Hamlet's First Soliloquy": Act 1, Scene 2

 What Is a Soliloquy?

-Hamlet's first soliloquy occurs in Act 1, Scene 2 of the play from lines 333 to 363, and is reproduced in full above.
 A soliloquy is a type of monologue in a play that is intended to advance the audience's understanding of a character, including his inner thoughts and feelings, his motivations, and, sometimes, what he plans to do next.
-In this case Hamlet's soliloquy serves the purpose of informing the audience of his intense negative feelings toward his mother's remarriage and highlighting the inner turmoil those feelings create within him.
+In the case of this particular text, Hamlet's soliloquy serves the purpose of informing the audience of his intense negative feelings toward his mother's remarriage and highlighting the inner turmoil those feelings create within him.

 Summary of Hamlet's First Soliloquy